- Live Rates

 If you are offered a great rate for a mortgage and believe rates are expected to increase soon, it might be worth it to consider locking in your rate.
 Be sure to speak with a seasoned mortgage specialist who can help guide to mortgage interest rates and when it might be a good idea to lock in.

 Sammamish Mortgage can provide you all the information you need to lock in at the lowest rate possible to save you money!
+We have been providing mortgage programs to borrowers across Washington, Oregon, Idaho, and Colorado since 1992, and we’d love to help you.
 Get in touch with us today to get started!